 My mom became an orphan when she was very young.
-Her dad, in a drunken rage, killed her for.
+Her dad, in a drunken rage, killed her mom and took his own life.
+Despite this loss, my mom had her grandparents to raise her with all the love and care a little girl could hope for.
 My dad came from a broken home with no father to guide him.
 Through God's love, he provided for twelve children, four being stepchildren.
-Talk about compassion!
-Through these struggles, my mom became a giver and my dad became compassionate but also cautious.